glotzerlab/signac-flow/doc/cluster_submission.rst

 Operation Bundling
 ==================

-By default all operations will be submitted as a seperate cluster job.
+By default all operations will be submitted as a separate cluster job.
 However, you may choose to bundle multiple operations into one submission using the ``--bundle`` option, e.g., if you need to run multiple processes in parallel to fully utilize one node.

 If you have many small operations, you can *bundle* them and run them in *serial* using the ``--serial`` option.